 Actuation

 Actuation is the mechanism of initiating and controlling movements in various systems, which could be mechanical, electrical, hydraulic, or pneumatic, among others.
 This concept is widely used in industries like robotics, automotive, aerospace, and manufacturing.
 It encompasses a wide range of components and techniques designed to convert various forms of energy into physical motion.

-Rotork valve actuators
+Small Rotork actuators

+Actuation